Would you like tools that could give you more control over your physical function and comfort, that are . . .

 A system in the PNS will respond faster to AIMM (and to all healing approaches) than one in the SNS.
 In order to help your system shift back to the PNS, we recommend you work on lifestyle changes that facilitate* this shift along with dong AIMM.
 AIMM helps your body focus on balancing and corrections to keep your body functioning well.

-*lifestyle changes may include Network Chiropractic Care, Yoga, Tai Kwon Do, Meditation, De-Stressing your environment and/or daily demands, etc.
+*lifestyle changes may include Network Chiropractic Care, Yoga, Tai Kwon Do, Meditation, De-Stressing your environment and/or daily demands, increasing your spiritual connections, etc.

 Please Note this Wisdom / Disclaimer